PhD position in Condensed Matter Theory

-Uppsala University hereby declares the following position to be open for application: Ph.D. position in Condensed Matter Theory at the Department of Physics and Astronomy.
-Starting date: August 2018.
+Uppsala University hereby declares the following position to be open for application: PhD position in Condensed Matter Theory at the Department of Physics and Astronomy.
+Starting date: April 2019.
 Research division: Materials theory.

 Research environment: The division of Materials theory at Uppsala University offers a world-class environment for materials theory research, with interests spanning from strongly correlated and topological states of matter to atomistic spin simulations and first-principles calculations of a very broad range of functional materials.
 The division currently consists of approximately 90 researchers, of which about a third are Ph.D. students.
-The project will be carried out in the group of Prof. Annica Black-Schaffer, currently consisting of four Ph.D. students and five postdocs, and in very close collaboration with Prof. Jonas Fransson.
+The project will be carried out in the research group of Prof. Annica Black-Schaffer, currently consisting of ten Ph.D. students and postdocs.
+For more information, please visit the group webpage: http://materials-theory.physics.uu.se/blackschaffer.

-Employment: The position as a Ph.D. student is limited to four years of full-time studies, consisting of research and coursework.
-Other duties at the department, related to teaching and administration, may be extend the position at a level of most 20%.
+Employment: The position as a PhD student is limited to four years of full-time studies, consisting of research and coursework.
+Other duties at the department, related to teaching and administration, may extend the position at a level of most 20%.
 Further information is available at www.physics.uu.se.

 Application: The applicant should have a Master’s degree in physics, or equivalent, with a strong background in condensed matter theory or many-body theory.
-Prior experience with superconductivity, transport calculations, or non-equilibrium physics is an advantage but not required.
+Prior experience with superconductivity is an advantage but not required.
 Fluency in both written and spoken English is an absolute prerequisite.
-The application should include a personal letter, carefully explaining scientific interests and motivation for pursuing a Ph.D. degree, CV, and a verified list of course grades.
+The application should include a personal letter, explaining scientific interests and motivation for pursuing a PhD degree, CV, and a verified list of course grades.
 If available, a Master’s thesis (finished or in draft form) can also be included.
-In addition, two letters of recommendation should be included in the application or be sent directly by the letter writer to firstname.lastname@example.org with the subject line “Letter of Recommendation, Ph.D.
-Position 2018”.
+In addition, two letters of recommendation should be included in the application or, alternatively, sent directly by the letter writer to email@example.com with the subject line “Letter of Recommendation, Ph.D.
+Position 2019”.

 Salary: According to local agreement for PhD students and teaching assistants.